 • to enable people to embrace the Great Turning as a challenge which they are fully capable of meeting in a variety of ways, and as a privilege in which they can take joy

 • to bring people into mutual support and collaboration in working for the world

 Mission: The Joanna Macy Center at Naropa (JMC@N) seeks to advance the vision and legacy of Dr. Joanna Macy’s work in order to empower present and future generations in building a more resilient world that works for all.

 Building a more resilient world through Dr. Macy’s work, we focus on three specific areas: her root teachings known as The Work That Reconnects (WTR), Liberation Buddhist scholarship, and Nuclear Guardianship.

 Dr. Joanna Macy is a scholar of Buddhism, general systems theory, and deep ecology; she has been a visionary force in environmental activism for over five decades.
 Her groundbreaking work, The Work That Reconnects, draws from spiritual traditions, general systems theory, and deep ecology to inspire a transition to sustainable human culture.

-The best way to find out more about the Joanna Macy Center at Naropa is to attend one of our events.
-For any other questions or to join our mailing list, please contact Program Manager, Karta Elise Hassler.
+The best way to find out more about the Joanna Macy Center at Naropa is to join our mailing list and attend our events.
+For any other questions please contact Program Manager, LeAnn Woods.